Shared inbox software: Boosting team collaboration and productivity

 ldcroo@domain.com

-Another professional email address thought is to utilize keywords or identifiers inside the address.
+Another professional email address thought is to use keywords or identifiers inside the address.
 For instance, you could add a professional degree (e.g., MD or JD), scale or division, or even location, like a city for businesses with different working stations.

 Name and department